What is PTC?

 Figure 3: Auto-PTCTM sequence on the TwitchView Monitor facilitates automatic switching between TOF and PTC monitoring modes.
 Image source: author

-To learn how continuous neuromuscular monitoring can reduce the need for reversal antagonism, select learn more below.
+Learn how continuous neuromuscular monitoring can reduce the need for reversal antagonism below.